 Research indicates that proper ventilation is the best way to combat the spread of the virus in indoor settings while ensuring healthy indoor air quality in classrooms.

-There are quick-fix methods to ventilate a school, such as opening windows, adding fans to circulate air, and investing in portable HEPA systems, but these are all temporary and not nearly as effective as having a properly installed and well-maintained HVAC system whether as a single-room solution or a total school ventilation system like Dedicated Outdoor Air Systems (DOAS).
+There are quick-fix methods to ventilate a school, such as opening windows, adding fans to circulate air, and investing in portable HEPA systems, which are all temporary and not nearly as effective as having a properly installed and well-maintained HVAC system whether as a single-room solution like the Airedale by Modine single unit ventilator.

-We are here to help you navigate the world of ventilation and understand the basics that will help keep your schools doors open in today and in the future.
+We are here to help you navigate the world of ventilation and understand the basics that will help keep your school doors open today and in the future.

-Dehumidification – Controlling the humidity level in a room for not only comfort but also the limitation of pathogen growth
+Controlling the humidity level in a room for not only comfort but also the limitation of pathogen growth.

-Filtration – High MERV-rated filters can filter out pathogens, odors, and other unhealthy particles in the air
+High MERV-rated filters can filter out pathogens, odors, and other unhealthy particles in the air.